James Black Groome: Governor of Maryland and Senator

 In 1874, the House of Delegates elected Governor William Pinkney Whyte to the U.S. Senate, leaving the governor's seat vacant.
 Groome was by far the most popular candidate in the special election that was held in the House of Delegates, and was elected governor at the age of 35, receiving 62 of the 70 votes cast.
 As governor, Groome's administration was rather unspectacular, as many of the necessary appointments had been made by his predecessor before his resignation.
 Groome even commented that he felt he had no other tasks besides attending banquets and awarding prizes and diplomas.
 Groome did make several recommendations to the legislature during his tenure, however, including the implementation of glass ballot boxes in elections to reduce fraud, and a full re-assessment of value and property of the state.

 During the gubernatorial renomination process, Groome realized his chances of being re-elected were slim, mostly due to a serious argument he was involved in prior to the nomination convention.
 He withdrew his candidacy, and placed support with John Lee Carroll, who would win the election.
 Groome resumed the practice of law for a short while afterward his withdrawal, until he was elected as a Democrat to the United States Senate, serving from March 4, 1879 to March 3, 1885.
 He served alongside Arthur P. Gorman and his gubernatorial predecessor William Pinkney Whyte.

-Later years
+Personal life and later years

+Groome married Alice L. Edmondson, daughter of Horace Edmondson of Talbot County on February 29, 1876.
+They had one daughter, Maria.
+In 1877, during a political canvass, a carriage accident Groome was in ruptured his heart valve.
+He was later diagnosed with diabetes and had an abdominal tumor.

-After serving in the Senate, Groome was appointed by President Grover Cleveland as collector of customs for the port of Baltimore, Maryland, serving from 1889–1893.
-He spent much of his final years in his home in Baltimore, where he died in 1893.
+After serving in the Senate, Groome was appointed by President Grover Cleveland as collector of customs for the port of Baltimore, Maryland, serving from February 17, 1886, to around 1890.
+He died following a kidney colic at his home at 2 East Preston Street in Baltimore on October 5, 1893.
 Groome is interred in Elkton Presbyterian Cemetery of Elkton, Maryland.
 A Baltimore Sun editorial commented, after his death, "few men have compassed so much in so short a time and without arousing animosities."
 Furthermore, Groome's local paper commented that he "was everybody’s friend ...
 The humblest could approach him without a sense of restraint, but none were so mighty as to feel disposed to trifle with him".